Back to News

 This is where you can schedule a vaccine appointment:

-- Visit CapitalRegionVAX.org - this is the Albany Med Regional Vaccine Hub and has the latest information about vaccine locations and scheduling.
-As more vaccine locations are established, this site will post that information.
+- Visit CapitalRegionVAX.org - this is the Capital Region Vaccine Network website and has the latest information about vaccine locations and scheduling.
+As more vaccine locations are established, this site is updated, accordingly.

-- "Am I Eligible" website on the New York State Department of Health website (https://am-i-eligible.covid19vaccine.health.ny.gov/)
+- "Am I Eligible" website on the New York State Department of Health website (https://am-i-eligible.covid19vaccine.health.ny.gov/).
+This site will link you to state and federal-run centers.

 - The state vaccination hotline - call 1-833-NYS-4-VAX (1-833-697-4829)

 - Please do not call your doctors’ offices to schedule your vaccine.
-Your doctors will not be scheduling or vaccinating you.
-Because of the stringent and extensive requirements for storage and reporting, if/when we receive vaccine at CCP, everything from scheduling to administering the vaccine will be conducted centrally at our approved vaccine locations across the region.
+We don't have a wait list.
+Your doctors will not be scheduling or vaccinating you as of now because of the stringent and extensive requirements for storage and reporting.

 - If you have an upcoming appointment at one of our offices, do not expect to receive the COVID vaccine at that time, even if you are in an eligible group.
 This vaccine is not like the flu or shingles vaccine.
 Once vaccine is received, we are only authorized to administer the COVID vaccine in our approved regional vaccination distribution centers.